Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Introduction

 \textbf{Related Work: Instrument-armed bandits.} \cite{kallus2018instrument} is the first to study endogeneity and instrumental variables in a stochastic bandit setting. \cite{stirn2018thompson} propose a Thompson sampling-type algorithm for stochastic bandits, where endogeneity arises due to non-compliant actions.
 But both \cite{kallus2018instrument} and \cite{stirn2018thompson} study only the finite-armed bandit setting where arms are independent of each other.
-In this paper, \textit{we study the stochastic linear bandit setting with endogeneity, which requires different techniques for analysis and algorithm design.}
+In this paper, \textit{we study the stochastic linear bandits with endogeneity requiring different techniques of analysis and algorithm design.} \cite{krishnamurthy2018semiparametric} studies a linear contextual bandit setup close to ours, but they assume arm-independent and bounded noise, and thus, yielding significantly different analysis.